 Where the child is not Looked After, we are required to promote contact between the child and his/her family 'where it is necessary to do so in order to safeguard and promote his or her welfare'.
 As part of the support arrangements, it may be identified that specific assistance is required to ensure that any such contact can be managed safely.
 If necessary, information will be made available to family and friends carers about local contact centres and family mediation services, and how to make use of their services.

-We will offer a Family Group Conference or other form of family meeting at an early stage.
-If a child becomes Looked After, perhaps following an emergency, without a Family Group Conference having been held, then (where appropriate) we will arrange one as soon as possible.
+We will offer a Families Together Meeting or other form of family meeting at an early stage.
+If a child becomes Looked After, perhaps following an emergency, without a Families Together Meeting having been held, then (where appropriate) we will arrange one as soon as possible.

-The process is set out in the Family Group Conference Procedure.
+The process is set out in the Families Together Meetings Procedure.

 Where a family or friends carer is not satisfied with the level of support provided to enable them to care for the child, then they have access to the local authority's complaints process.
 Our aim would be to resolve any such dissatisfaction without the need for a formal investigation but where an informal resolution is not possible, then a formal investigation will be arranged.